 The “gold standard” to diagnose an adverse food reaction is a food elimination-challenge trial.
 This trial, in part, consists of feeding a novel protein source, one that the cat has not eaten before, for at least 6-8 weeks.

-GO!
-SENSITIVITIES Limited Ingredient Duck Recipe is an example of a diet that may be an option for a food elimination trial as it includes all the nutrients that cats require with as few ingredients as possible.
+Go!
+Sensitivities Limited Ingredient Grain-Free Salmon Recipe is an example of a diet that may be an option for a food elimination trial as it includes all the nutrients that cats require with as few ingredients as possible.
 Regardless of the diet used, it must be the only thing the cat eats for the 6-8 weeks.
 This means no treats; absolutely nothing but the special food and water.
 When the 6-8 weeks are up, the ingredient that was thought to create a reaction would be re-introduced as a "challenge."
 If there is then an adverse reaction, an adverse food reaction diagnosis would be confirmed.

 For many people, the “challenge” part of the food trial is not completed because once they find a food that works, there is a tendency to stick to that food and no desire to provoke a potential reaction.
 However, without this challenge, a diagnosis of adverse food reaction cannot be as definitive.